joao-zanutto/get-selected/README.md

 jobs:
   get-selected:
     runs-on: ubuntu-latest
-    outputs: # This needs to be set if you want to consume the output on another job
+    outputs: # Set this to consume the output on other job
       selected: ${{ steps.get-selected-step.outputs.selected}}
     steps:
       - uses: actions/checkout@v4